Our most frequently asked questions

 Yes!
 We always setup a monitor outside our safety zone so you can see exactly what our drones are seeing.

 In short: not legally.
 Attempting to damage or destroy a drone is the same as attempting to damage or destroy manned aircraft.
-It is a felony and arguably also a federal criminal violation (18 USC 32).
+It is a felony and a federal criminal violation (18 USC 32).

 You’re likely to be immediately arrested.
 If found guilty, you could be sentenced to jail for years or decades.
 You’ll lose your right to own or possess guns.
 We can also sue for all damages and legal costs.